 told me, “From my understanding Clax killed that man—might a killed two or

-no rights to a trial) as that was the typical punishment for killing a white
+no rights to a trial) as that was typical punishment for killing a white

-person (justified or not) during the day.
+person (justified or not).
 As he hung, the enraged mob riddled

 Metter [for all to see]. . . .
 After they drug him for so long, it was one